 Mr. Comstock is responsible for overseeing the school’s $1.4 billion all-funds total financial budget and long-range financial planning.
 He is the point of contact into the Dean's Office for all department, center and institute administrators.

-Mr. Comstock is also appointed as lecturer in the School of Public Health’s Health Management and Policy Department.
+Mr. Comstock is also appointed as a lecturer in the School of Public Health’s Health Management and Policy Department.
 Since 2010, he has taught HMP608, Health Care Financial Accounting, a core requirement for the Masters of Health Services Administration degree.
 Additionally, since 2019, Mr. Comstock has taught HMP682, Integrated Learning Experience in Health Management and Policy, a capstone course for second-year residential Master’s of Public Health and Master’s of Health Services Administration students.

 Prior to his current role, Comstock served in multiple finance and strategic roles within the University of Michigan Health System, including most recently as the School’s senior finance executive.
 He began his University career at the Center for Health Care Economics at the Ross School of Business.